 - Multiply the finished width of panels by the number of panels per horizontal row to determine width (without extra elements such as sashing).
 Repeat to calculate the quilt's height.
 For instance: twelve panels that finish at 13" x 13" could be placed three rows across and four down to make a quilt that measures about 39" x 52".

 - Use a design wall or other flat surface to experiment with quilts made from many panel sizes.
 Shuffle the panels around until the layout looks just right, and then sew panels together in sections, in columns or in rows.
 You will need to adjust the size of some panels to make this work.

 - Are the panels about the same size, or do they vary?

 - Do some designs take up a very large portion of their panels, and do others have more compact designs?

 - If the scale of designs is a mix, are you okay with leaving excess 'blank' space around the smaller designs in order to make their panel sizes match the larger motifs?

-- If the shirts are a mix of sizes, would you like to put them together in random setting, such as Sherri's T-shirt quilt?
+- If the shirts are a mix of sizes, would you like to put them together in a random setting, such as Sherri's t-shirt quilt?

 - If you have lots of shirts in different sizes, would it be better to make two quilts?